Find Grad Schools

 15 Yearly Graduations

 The 6th most popular school in the country for zoology majors who are seeking their master's degree is University of Wyoming.
 Roughly 11,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,696 per year, while in-state graduate students, on average, pay $5,382 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to zoology majors at UW.
-Of these students, 40% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $3,840 per year, while in-state graduate students, on average, pay $5,598 per year.
+During the most recent year for which we have data, 15 people received their master's degree in zoology from UW.

 #8